-It’s also possible that they don’t know what to say when they call you so they throw out the question, “how much do you charge.
-But even then, the fact that they said it means that it was on the mind.
+It’s also possible that they don’t know what to say when they call you so they throw out the question, “how much do you charge”.
+But even then, the fact that they said it means that it was on their mind.

-Maybe that they have someone else that they want to use and they just want to keep the other person honest ensuring that the other price is fair.
+Maybe they have someone else they want to use and just want to keep the other person honest, ensuring that the other price is fair.
 If by asking a question like “how much do you charge” is an indication of their character and their beliefs, the questions, is: What does it say about them?
 Are they cheap, do they not appreciate value, are they using you for another price or do they just not know what to say?

 Sometimes people say things that are contrary to how they really think.
 It’s also possible that they don’t know different.

 Before we get into the how do you deal with this, take a quick look at who you are?

 Know Thy Self: Are You In The Sales Business or in The “I’ll Give you a Price Business”?

 What business are you in?
 Are you in the “I’ll give you a price business”.
 If you sell for a living which you do in real estate, insurance, self-employed, etc., then you’re not in the “I’ll give you a price business”.

 The idea is to sign up prospects to become your customers and the only way to do this is to ask questions to determine their needs, wants and if you are a good fit.
 If so, sign them up.

 Another thing to ask yourself: “Does it matter what you charge if you don’t produce a great product or if your client isn’t happy?”

 Think about your current clientele and ask yourself as to whether the first thing that came out of their mouth was “how much do you charge”?